-“All of us have enjoyed [The Elf on the Shelf] tradition, no matter how old or young we are,” Malarkey told TODAY.
+“All of us have enjoyed [The Elf on the Shelf] tradition, no matter how old or young we are,” Malarkey tells TODAY.com.
 “When my kids wake up, I cannot wait to show them my elf masterpieces and all the creative trouble that will ensue.”

 Kids of all ages enjoy the spirit of Christmas that the Scout Elf brings.
 Stew and Regina Huminski from Aberdeen, Maryland, pair their Scout Elf, Claude, with a stuffed Stitch from the Disney movie “Lilo & Stitch” and, as expected, hijinks ensue.

-“There are years where we don’t always feel the holiday spirit so strongly and even a couple years where we didn’t decorate, but Stitch and Claude are always making mischief,” Stew told TODAY.
+“There are years where we don’t always feel the holiday spirit so strongly and even a couple years where we didn’t decorate, but Stitch and Claude are always making mischief,” Stew tells TODAY.com.

 And with millions of households sharing in that memory making, it seems that indeed The Elf on the Shelf tradition will carry on for many years to come.